Priority Registration allows qualifying students to register for classes early before they fill up. Find out if you qualify.

 How do I Earn Back My Priority Registration?

-Registration priority can be restored when the student is no longer on academic probation.
-Registration priority loss which occurs after a student accumulates 100+ units may never be restored.
+Registration priority can be restored when you are no longer on academic probation.
+Registration priority loss which occurs if you accumulate 100+ units may never be restored.